Classes & Courses

 - Select Search.

 - In the table of matching results, you'll see the number of matching classes, then a row for each class.
 Each row shows the course name and code, the class name, the teachers assigned to the class, the number of students in it, the assigned products, and the marking period the class happens during (which can be the entire school year).
+You can sort by any column by clicking the column heading.

 If the list of results is long, you will see 50 results at a time.
 Select the arrows above the list to go to the next or previous set of results.